Reducing Harm. Building Understanding. Supporting Healing.

 For many survivors, the trauma does not end when the abuse stops.

-These responses can create a “Second Assault:” a form of institutional betrayal that deepens harm, delays healing, and silences survivors.
+These responses can create a “Second Assault”: a form of institutional betrayal that deepens harm, delays healing, and silences survivors.

-Preventing this harm requires systemic change.
+Preventing this harm requires trauma-informed, survivor-centered systemic change.

 Those most impacted by developmental trauma are often the ones least served by existing models of care.